underscoreio/underscoreio/src/html/_drafts/deriving-the-free-monad.md

 1 + 2 + 3 + 0
 ~~~

 The associativity law means we can place brackets wherever we want.
-We're going to decide to bracket expressions so traversing the expression from left to right goes from outermost to innermost, like so:
+We're going to decide to bracket expressions so traversing the expression from left to right goes from outermost to innermost bracket, like so:

 ~~~ scala
 (1 + (2 + (3 + 0)))